Supersymmetry: Extended supersymmetry

 It is possible to have more than one kind of supersymmetry transformation.
 Theories with more than one supersymmetry transformation are known as extended supersymmetric theories.
 The more supersymmetry a theory has, the more constrained are the field content and interactions.
-Typically the number of copies of a supersymmetry is a power of 2 (1, 2, 4, 8...).
+Typically the number of copies of a supersymmetry, denoted as N, is a power of 2 (1, 2, 4, 8...).
 In four dimensions, a spinor has four degrees of freedom and thus the minimal number of supersymmetry generators is four in four dimensions and having eight copies of supersymmetry means that there are 32 supersymmetry generators.

 The maximal number of supersymmetry generators possible is 32.
 Theories with more than 32 supersymmetry generators automatically have massless fields with spin greater than 2.
 It is not known how to make massless fields with spin greater than two interact, so the maximal number of supersymmetry generators considered is 32.
 This is due to the Weinberg–Witten theorem.
-This corresponds to an N = 8 supersymmetry theory.
 Theories with 32 supersymmetries automatically have a graviton.

 For four dimensions there are the following theories, with the corresponding multiplets (CPT adds a copy, whenever they are not invariant under such symmetry):